Derick1530/personal-website/content/wise-career-advice.md

 4. To go fast, go alone.
 To go far, go together.
 5. Learn to understand.
 Teach to master.
 6. You miss 100% of the shots you don't take.
+7. The best time to create a portfolio site was when you started your career, the next best time is today.